LLM Reference

 Phi-4 Mini Flash Reasoning vs ShieldGemma 9B

 Phi-4 Mini Flash Reasoning (2025) and ShieldGemma 9B (2024) are frontier reasoning models from Microsoft Research and Google DeepMind.
-Phi-4 Mini Flash Reasoning ships a 128K-token context window, while ShieldGemma 9B ships a 8K-token context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+Phi-4 Mini Flash Reasoning ships a 128k-token context window, while ShieldGemma 9B ships a 8k-token context window.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.
 It focuses on practical selection signals rather than broad model-family marketing.
-The goal is to make the tradeoff clear before deeper testing.

 Phi-4 Mini Flash Reasoning fits 16x more tokens; pick it for long-context work and ShieldGemma 9B for tighter calls.